park-holidays-uk/pagebuilder/README.md

 <div class="gjs-block-label">LABEL</div
 ```

-## Events

-* component:add - Triggered when a new component is added to the editor, the model is passed as an argument to the callback
-* component:update - Triggered when a component is, generally, updated (moved, styled, etc.)
-* component:update:{propertyName} - Listen any property change
-* component:styleUpdate - Triggered when the style of the component is updated
-* component:styleUpdate:{propertyName} - Listen for a specific style property change
-* component:selected - New component selected

-* asset:add - New asset added
-* asset:remove - Asset removed
-* asset:upload:start - Before the upload is started
-* asset:upload:end - After the upload is ended
-* asset:upload:error - On any error in upload, passes the error as an argument
-* asset:upload:response - On upload response, passes the result as an argument

-* styleManager:change - Triggered on style property change from new selected component, the view of the property is passed as an argument to the callback
-* styleManager:change:{propertyName} - As above but for a specific style property

-* storage:start - Before the storage request is started
-* storage:load - Triggered when something was loaded from the storage, loaded object passed as an argumnet
-* storage:store - Triggered when something is stored to the storage, stored object passed as an argumnet
-* storage:end - After the storage request is ended
-* storage:error - On any error on storage request, passes the error as an argument

-* selector:add - Triggers when a new selector/class is created
-* canvasScroll - Triggered when the canvas is scrolled

-* run:{commandName} - Triggered when some command is called to run (eg. editor.runCommand('preview'))
-* stop:{commandName} - Triggered when some command is called to stop (eg. editor.stopCommand('preview'))
-* load - When the editor is loaded

 ## PHAST Wizard Requirements

 * For dynamic blocks, it will need to populate the *payload_properties* field with a JSON object that is used to create dynamic traits (payload object). see **Fig. PW1R**